czlee/news-screenshots/index.md

 _Chuan-Zheng Lee_ <br />
 _January 21, 2021_

-In June 2018 I started taking concurrent screenshots of CNN, Fox and the Washington Post, to put them side by side.
+In June 2018 I started taking concurrent screenshots of CNN, Fox News and the Washington Post, to put them side by side.
 I was curious about how their reporting on events would compare, or sometimes what stories they would prioritize.